delapuente/jquery.sampling/_sources/jquery.sampling.txt

     :param string optName: name of the option to set.
     :param value: value to set.

+.. _instantiating-samples:

 Instantiating samples
 ^^^^^^^^^^^^^^^^^^^^^

 Sample instantiation is the most interesting part of the plugin.
 Instantiate refers to clone the sample and customize it.

 The task can be performed by calling to :js:func:`new` in several ways.
-The most important concept here is **customizing item**.
+The most important concept here is **customizing item** and **sample selection mode**.

 .. _customizing-items: